mathieucarbou/license-maven-plugin/README.md

 = Changing header style definitions =

-In maven-license-plugin, each header style is defined by patterns to detect it and also strings to insert it correctly in files.
+In license-maven-plugin, each header style is defined by patterns to detect it and also strings to insert it correctly in files.
 If we take for example the Javadoc style header definition.
 It is defined as follow:

 {{{
 <?xml version="1.0" encoding="ISO-8859-1"?>